Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

-Once you have created your element content, chosen your hook placement, configured your display settings for which pages to show it on, and then set any optional user settings or expires settings, you are finally ready to Publish your element.
+Once you have created your element content, chosen your hook placement, configured your display settings for which pages to show it on, decided which users will see your element, and chosen optional device or expires settings, you are finally ready to Publish your element.

 Double-check your settings and make sure they all look good, then hit the Publish button on your element.